SzymonSmagowski/R-Data-Processing/README.md

 Data is available somewhere here - https://travel.stackexchange.com/

 Can't put it here because of the size.

+As a bonus there are some sql queries written in R about flight data analysis.
 # Queries:
 # -- 1 --
 SELECT